 - All 7th and 8th graders are placed in a level to start the school year based on the grades they earned and their behavior record from the spring semester of the preceding school year.
-These assignments will be in place for approximately the first two weeks of school (September 16th this year).
+These assignments will be in place for approximately the first two weeks of school.

 - 7th & 8th Grade Initial Level Requirements

-- o Level 1 3.00 GPA or higher
+- o Level 1 3.25 GPA or higher

-- o Level 2 -2.99 GPA or lower
+- o Level 2 -3.24 GPA or lower